 This reinstatement brought limited stability, as after the French army was defeated by the English at Agincourt in 1415, Paris was once again embroiled in revolt.
 The dukes of Burgundy, allied with the English, occupied the capital in 1420.
 An English king was crowned at the famous Cathedral Notre Dame 10 years later, although the French continued to attempt to reclaim their city.
 It was around this time that a 17-year-old peasant girl known to history as Jeanne d’Arc (Joan of Arc) persuaded the French pretender Charles VII that she had received a divine mission from God to expel the English from France.
 She won many battles against the English but failed to take Paris.
 In 1430 she was captured, convicted of witchcraft and burned at the stake.
 The French would not regain control of Paris until 1436, after which conditions finally started to improve for its citizens under the first Renaissance King Louis XI.

-The culture of the Italian Renaissance (French for ‘rebirth’) arrived in full swing in Paris in the early 16th century and the city would enjoy a lengthy golden age in which culture, science, and art flourished.
+The culture of the Italian Renaissance (French for ‘rebirth’) arrived in full swing in Paris in the early 16th century, and the city would enjoy a lengthy golden age in which culture, science, and art flourished.
 It was at this time that the French aristocracy began embracing the idea of secular over religious rule.
-The wars of religion between Protestant and Catholic supporters would take its toll on the city but generally, Paris enjoyed relative stability under its Royal leadership until the French Revolution in the 18th century which overthrew the ruling aristocracy.
+The wars of religion between Protestant and Catholic supporters would take its toll on the city.
+Still, generally, Paris enjoyed relative stability under its Royal leadership until the French Revolution in the 18th century, which overthrew the ruling aristocracy.

 A so-called reign of terror followed, where Marie Antoinette was famously beheaded along with wealthy nobles and their sympathizers.
-France was a republic until Napoleon Bonaparte took control in 1799 and the first empire was born.
-The next 100 years would see great changes and social upheaval across France, the Monarchy returned to power in the 19th century, after which Napoleon’s nephew formed a second empire in 1852.
+France was a republic until Napoleon Bonaparte took control in 1799, and the first empire was born.
+The next 100 years would see great changes and social upheaval across France, the Monarchy returned to power in the 19th century, after which Napoleon’s nephew formed the second empire in 1852.
 During this period, Paris was transformed by town planner Haussmann into the modern city it now is today.
-The city’s first department stores were also built at this time – the now defunct La Ville de Paris in 1834.
+The city’s first department stores were also built at this time – the now-defunct La Ville de Paris in 1834.

-A Third Republic was declared in September 1870, immediately tasked with defending the capital against an impending Prussian invasion.
+The Third Republic was declared in September 1870, immediately tasked with defending the capital against an impending Prussian invasion.
 A disastrous war with the now non-existent state of Prussia meant that Prussian troops were present in Paris until May 1871.
-During this time an insurrectionary government, known to history as the Paris Commune, was established and its supporters, the Communards, seized control of the capital.
-Vicious fighting ensued but ultimately they were defeated, and its supporters all promptly shot.
+During this time, a rebellious government, known to history as the Paris Commune, was established, and its supporters, the Communards, seized control of the capital.
+Vicious fighting ensued, but ultimately they were defeated, and its supporters all promptly shot.